Ekman transport: Ekman suction

 Ekman suction is the component of Ekman transport that results in areas of upwelling due to the divergence of water.
 Returning to the concept of mass conservation, any water displaced by Ekman transport must be replenished.
 As the water diverges it creates space and acts as a suction in order to fill in the space by pulling up, or upwelling, deep sea water to the euphotic zone.

 Ekman suction has major consequences for the biogeochemical processes in the area because it leads to upwelling.
 Upwelling carries nutrient rich, and cold deep-sea water to the euphotic zone, promoting phytoplankton blooms and kickstarting an extremely productive environment.
-Areas of upwelling lead to the promotion of fisheries with nearly half of the world's fish catch comes from areas of upwelling.
+Areas of upwelling lead to the promotion of fisheries with nearly half of the world's fish catch coming from areas of upwelling.

 Ekman suction occurs both along coastlines and in the open ocean, but also occurs along the equator.
 Along the Pacific coastline of California, Central America, and Peru, as well as along the Atlantic coastline of Africa there are areas of upwelling due to Ekman suction, as the currents move equatorwards.
 Due to the Coriolis effect the surface water moves 90° to the left (in the Southern Hemisphere, as it travels toward the equator) of the wind current, therefore causing the water to diverge from the coast boundary, leading to Ekman suction.
 Additionally, there are areas of upwelling as a consequence of Ekman suction where the Polar Easterlies winds meet the Westerlies in the subpolar regions north of the subtropics, as well as where the Northeast Trade Winds meet the Southeast Trade Winds along the Equator.